SCHUNK-SE-Co-KG/2DGrasping_Discovery_GUI/README.md

 - `schunk2DGraspingDiscovery-gui`: graphical application for discovering devices and sending magic packets for resetting of parameters

-**Installation:** You can find some prebuilt packages for Linux or Windows on the [Nexus repository](https://nexus.cloud.schunk.com/repository/tf-raw-bionic-packages/schunk2DGraspingDiscovery/) .
-Alternatively follow the compilation steps in the next sections.
+**Installation:** Follow the compilation steps in the next sections.

 Compiling on Linux
 ------------------